hlt-augsburg/hlt-augsburg.github.io/pages/nlp-seminar-ws2425.md

     <!-- Buß- und Bettag, not a holiday in Bavaria though, pick a non-mandatory topic -->
     <i>Bachelor thesis final presentation: Thomas Niemeier: Large Language Model based Information Extraction from Visually Rich Documents<br/>
     Reading group papers:<br>
-    <a href="https://aclanthology.org/2023.emnlp-main.335/">Navigating the Grey Area: How Expressions of Uncertainty and Overconfidence Affect Language Models</a> (Zhou et al., EMNLP 2023) - presented by Anne<br/>
     <a href="https://openreview.net/forum?id=Mi45HjlVRj">Injecting Learnable Table Features into LLMs</a>
      (under review at ICLR) - presented by Wei <br/>
+     <a href="https://link.springer.com/article/10.1007/s11704-024-40231-1">A survey on large language model based autonomous agents</a> (presented by Zahra)
     One more paper - presented by Viviana
+    <a href="https://aclanthology.org/2023.emnlp-main.335/">Navigating the Grey Area: How Expressions of Uncertainty and Overconfidence Affect Language Models</a> (Zhou et al., EMNLP 2023) - presented by Anne<br/>
     </i>
     <br/><br/>